 Functional diversity is commonly estimated by measuring the diversity and abundance of plant functional types, which are groups of species with similar growth habits and the assumption of similar functional trait assemblages (Chapin et al 1996; Wullschleger et al 2014).
 Recent work has called the functional type approach into question by demonstrating that random functional type designations can outperform a priori classification systems in their ability to predict ecosystem properties (Wright et al 2006).
 The dangers of relying on functional type-level functional diversity estimates are evident in our idiosyncratic species analyses, which show that even within a single plant functional type (e.g. deciduous shrubs, forbs, or graminoid; Fig. 2), species differ widely in their ability to predict aboveground biomass versus organic layer thickness, and their relative importance/predictive power also varied between communities.
 Typical growth form-based plant functional type categories such as ‘deciduous shrub’ or ‘graminoid’ contain species that have divergent functional trait assemblages (Petchey and Gaston 2002).
 Even the unique suite of traits represented by a single species has different implications for C storage depending on the community in which it occurs (Conti and Díaz 2013; Fig. 2), which demonstrates the inadequacy of a purely species-based approach to examining interaction between biodiversity and ecosystem function (Mayfield et al 2010).

-C storage/Area Relationships
+Carbon storage/Area Relationships

-Community size, which was estimated as the width of concentric vegetation bands surrounding each lake, was one of the strongest predictors of both above- and belowground C in our analyses (Table 4).
+Community size, which was estimated as the width of concentric vegetation bands surrounding each lake, was one of the strongest predictors of both above and belowground C in our analyses (Table 4).
 These effects could not be explained in terms of area-diversity relationships, since direct pathways between area and AGB/OLT were stronger than indirect, functional diversity-mediated pathways in all models (Table 4).
 In addition, when area was correlated with functional divergence, the sign of this relationship was negative, as opposed to the near universal phenomenon of positive species diversity-area relationships (Table 4; Whittaker and Triantis 2012).
 We suggest this negative relationship, and the negative relationship observed between community size and AGB in both grass/sedge and shrub communities (Fig. 3), can be explained as edge effects.
 As already noted, deciduous shrub communities in the Yukon Flats are often characterized by infilling of both grass/sedge and forest plant species.
 Similarly, the outer edges of grass/sedge communities typically contain shrub propagules and spruce or aspen seedling.
 The edge effect hypothesis is further supported by our idiosyncratic species random forest models, which identified species that were characteristic of adjacent communities as top predictors of aboveground biomass in all three communities.
-For example, top-ranked species in the grass/sedge community included a tree, Populus tremuloides, and a deciduous shrub, Salix bebbiana, while all top species in the upland forest biomass models were forbs (Galium boreale), graminoids (Carex concinna), or shrubs (Linnaea borealis, Salix pseudomonticola) (Fig. 2).
+For example, top-ranked species in the grass/sedge community included a tree Populus tremuloides and a deciduous shrub Salix bebbiana, while all top species in the upland forest biomass models were forbs (Galium boreale), graminoids (Carex concinna), or shrubs (Linnaea borealis, Salix pseudomonticola) (Fig. 2).
 Area-diversity relationships, though seen a cornerstone of species-based biodiversity research (Whittaker and Triantis 2012), have not been as widely discussed in the functional diversity literature.
 Our findings illustrate the need to explicitly consider patch size and spatial structure in analysis of functional diversity-ecosystem function relationships.

 Conclusions